afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Thorson, J.T.
 2018a, _In Press_.
 Predicting recruitment density dependence and intrinsic growth rate for all fishes worldwide using a data-integrated life-history model.
 Fish and Fisheries.

 Thorson, J..T.
 2018b.
 Guidance for decisions using the Vector Autoregressive Spatio-Temporal (VAST) package in stock, ecosystem, habitat and climate assessments, Fisheries Research, Volume 210, 2019, Pages 143-161, ISSN 0165-7836, https://doi.org/10.1016/j.fishres.2018.10.013.(http://www.sciencedirect.com/science/article/pii/S0165783618302820)

+Thorson, James T. 2019.
+Measuring the Impact of Oceanographic Indices on Species Distribution Shifts : The Spatially Varying Effect of Cold-Pool Extent in the Eastern Bering Sea, 1–14. https://doi.org/10.1002/lno.11238.

 von Szalay PG, Somerton DA, Kotwicki S. 2007.
 Correlating trawl and acoustic data in the Eastern Bering Sea: A first step toward improving biomass estimates of walleye pollock (_Theragra chalcogramma_) and Pacific cod (Gadus macrocephalus)?
 Fisheries Research 86(1) 77-83.